tropicbliss/buckshot/README.md

 ## Limitations

-- No multi-account support for sniping with GCs
+- No multi-account support for sniping with GCs (though beta version now has support for it)

 ## Setup